awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-updatepolicy.md

 *Required*: No

 `SuspendProcesses`  <a name="cfn-attributes-updatepolicy-rollingupdate-suspendprocesses"></a>
 Specifies the Auto Scaling processes to suspend during a stack update\.
 Suspending processes prevents Auto Scaling from interfering with a stack update\.
-For example, you can suspend alarming so that Amazon EC2 Auto Scaling doesn't execute scaling policies associated with an alarm\.
+For example, you can suspend alarming so that Amazon EC2 Auto Scaling doesn't initiate scaling policies associated with an alarm\.
 For valid values, see the `ScalingProcesses.member.N` parameter for the [SuspendProcesses](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SuspendProcesses.html) action in the *Amazon EC2 Auto Scaling API Reference*\.
 *Default*: Not specified
 *Type*: List of Auto Scaling processes
 *Required*: No